The Jesus Lizard: Post-reunion tour (2010–2016)

-Second reunion (2017–present)
+Second reunion and Rack (2017–present)

 In September 2017, the band announced their second reunion.
 The band undertook their first tour in eight years that December.
 They went on a tour in September 2018 and would play Riot Fest 2018 in Chicago that same month.
 In June 2024, the Jesus Lizard announced their first album in 26 years, revealing the title to be Rack, simultaneously releasing the first single, "Hide and Seek", to streaming platforms.
 The album was released on September 13 through Ipecac Recordings.
+The band went on tour to play new material: their US and British concerts were praised by the press.

 Musical style and influences

 Jesus Lizard's sound, with its scathing mix of piercing guitar, machine-like drums, propulsive bass guitar, and deranged vocals, has often been classified as noise rock.
 The band has rejected this label, however, with Mac McNeilly stating that, "I do not think we ever looked at ourselves that way, though.
 Rather, we were a band that played rock music under the big umbrella of rock."
 David Yow has described the band's music as "four white guys who liked to play a cross between Led Zeppelin and the Birthday Party."
+Other influences cited by the band include Magazine, Killing Joke, early Public Image Ltd, and Gang of Four.

-Duane Denison's playing is influenced by British guitarists such as John McGeoch from Siouxsie and the Banshees and Magazine for his work on Juju in particular, Andy Gill from Gang of Four, Geordie Walker from Killing Joke, Keith Levene from Public Image Ltd, and bands of the US underground scenes like Black Flag, Hüsker Dü, Butthole Surfers and Big Black.
+Duane Denison's playing is influenced by British guitarists such as John McGeoch from Siouxsie and the Banshees and Magazine for his work on Juju in particular, Gang of Four's Andy Gill, Killing Joke's Geordie Walker, PiL's Keith Levene, and bands of the US underground scenes like Black Flag, Hüsker Dü, Butthole Surfers and Big Black.
 Denison said that he wanted to mix "the post-punk, minimalist thing with the more, ... esoteric, porgy vibe."

 Albini typically kept vocals "low in the mix," or much less prominent than was typical of rock and roll recordings.
 In Our Band Could Be Your Life, Michael Azerrad writes that "on the Jesus Lizard albums Albini recorded, singer David Yow sounds like a kidnap victim trying to howl through the duct tape over his mouth; the effect is horrific."
 David Sprague suggests that "Yow's disjointed couplets" are reminiscent of a "preacher speaking in tongues."
 Yow doesn't consider himself a singer in the usual sense, but rather, thinks of himself as a vocal stylist.
 While appreciated as a unique vocalist, Yow was more often cited for his confrontational antics on-stage, often leaping into the crowd or taking off his clothes.
 He was also known to lick members of the crowd while climbing all over them and sometimes striking up conversation mid-song.